Undergraduate Research Workshop

 - Cognition of Coding.
 How do people come to learn how to program and what cognitive processes aid them in this journey?

-- Extracting Galvanic Skin Response Data.
+- Automating GSR Data Analysis.
 Can we write a provably correct algorithm to turn raw GSR data into stress level markers?

 - Playing with certainty.
 Can we write animations that are mathematically proven to be glitch-free?

 - Processing all way down.
 Can we create curriculum-aligned activities for primary and secondary students using the Processing animation/games language?